madhurbhargava/Unity--SolarSystemSimulation/README.md

 # Unity--SolarSystemSimulation

-A solar system simulation created in unity.
+A solar system simulation created in unity, configured for Android.